Giridhar706/Bank_Management_System-DBMS-Project/README.md

 # License

-This project is developed for educational and academic purposes.
+This Mini Project is developed as a part of the intensive Wipro NGA Training Program.